Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Introduction

-In this work, we propose, implement and evaluate NVM-ESR, a novel NVRAM-based mechanism for scalable and resource-efficient exact state reconstruction for distributed linear iterative solvers.
-We consider both the homogeneous cluster architecture, in which each node stores recovery data locally, and a persistent recovery data (PRD) sub-cluster architecture, in which all recovery data is stored remotely on a sub-cluster of PRD nodes (in our system, we used a single PRD node).
-We implemented several variants of ESR, in which recovery data is stored in either DRAM, NVRAM, or an SSD storage device.
-We conducted a comprehensive performance evaluation of these implementations in terms of the memory and time overheads they incur.
+Fig.~\ref{fig:recovery_models} describes the different types of recovery models for iterative solvers, while Table~\ref{table:pros_cons_recovery_models} summarizes their pros and cons.

-The results of our evaluation show that NVM-ESR is significantly superior to ESR in terms of the size of the memory footprint required for storing the recovery data.
-Compared with NVM-ESR in the PRD sub-cluster architecture (henceforth denoted NVM-ESR/PRD), ESR incurs larger memory overhead by a factor proportional to the product of the total number of processes and the maximal number of simultaneous failures that the system can recover from.
-NVM-ESR is also superior to ESR in terms of the time overhead incurred by writing the recovery data, except for small numbers of processes that can fit inside a single node in the homogeneous architecture.
+In summary, our work incorporates NVRAM recovery with exact state reconstruction techniques for distributed linear iterative solvers.
+We propose, implement and evaluate \textit{in-NVRAM} ESR, a novel NVRAM-based mechanism for scalable and resource-efficient exact state reconstruction techniques.
+We implemented \textit{in-NVRAM} ESR in the PRD sub-cluster architecture by using MPI one-sided communication over InfiniBand's remote direct memory access (RDMA) towards NVRAM and have optimized its usage by ESR's persistence iterations (see Section~\ref{sec:implementation OSC-RDMA}).

-We implemented NVM-ESR/PRD by using MPI one-sided communication over InfiniBand's remote direct memory access (RDMA) towards NVRAM and have optimized its usage by ESR's persistence iterations (see Section~\ref{sec:implementation OSC-RDMA}).
 To the best of our knowledge, our work is the first to report on a scientific application implementation that accesses remote NVRAM in this manner.
-We show how to support the recoverability of such applications using NVRAM to substitute traditional checkpointing.
-The results of our experimental evaluation show that accessing remote NVRAM in this way is faster than accessing a remote SSD storage device in NVM-ESR/PRD, especially at high process counts.
-Moreover, in the homogeneous NVRAM architecture, the results show that accessing local NVRAM via a PMFS is faster than accessing it with MPI local windows or PMDK.
-(See Section~\ref{sec:evaluation}.)

-Based on the results of the empirical evaluation conducted in this work, we estimate that the small memory and time overheads of NVM-ESR/PRD will allow it, unlike ESR, to be deployed in future exascale supercomputers for providing high resiliency to the important class of solver algorithms for which ESR is suitable.
+We conducted a comprehensive performance evaluation, comparing \textit{in-NVRAM} ESR to other implementations that store recovery data, either in DRAM (\textit{in-RAM ESR}) or in SSD storage device (\textit{in-SSD ESR}).
+Our evaluation shows that \textit{in-NVRAM} ESR is significantly superior to \textit{in-RAM} ESR in terms of the size of the memory footprint required for storing the recovery data. \textit{In-NVRAM} ESR is also superior to \textit{in-RAM} ESR and \textit{in-SSD} ESR in terms of the time overhead incurred by writing the recovery data.
+Based on these results, we estimate that the small memory and time overheads of \textit{in-NVRAM} ESR will allow it, unlike ESR, to be deployed in future exascale supercomputers for providing high resiliency to the important class of distributed iterative solver for linear systems algorithms for which ESR is suitable.